manaranjanp/MLCourseV1/Session_2/Readme.md

 ### The key statistical concepts that will be explored this session are:

+- What is correlation and how to measure the strengh of correlation?
-How correlation is often used in portfolio management to measure the amount of diversification among the assets contained in a portfolio.
+- Application of correlation in real world.
+For example, how correlation is often used in portfolio management to measure the amount of diversification among the assets contained in a portfolio.
 For example:

-1. Does the sectoral index goes up when the market index goes up.
-How strong or weak this movement are?
-2. Are there any sectors which have weak relationship with sensex?
-3. How to select stocks or stocks from specic sectors to create a portifoio that reduces the overall risk?

 ### 1. Correlation Analysis